-A series of scenarios (A to R) are presented in Table C.3.9 and represent all the 853 possibilities of positive or negative results in combination with the presence or absence of existing data.
+A series of scenarios (A to R) are presented in Table C.3.13 and represent all the possibilities of positive or negative results in combination with the presence or absence of existing data.
 The action taken will also depend on the regulatory environment, but the considerations given here are generally science based.
-Although the OECD TG 410 assay uses mammals, the well-conserved nature of the hormonal pathways across taxa indicate that results on endocrine endpoints in this assay may be relevant to other vertebrate species.
+Although the OECD TG 409 assay uses mammals, the well-conserved nature of the hormonal pathways across taxa indicate that results on endocrine endpoints in this assay may be relevant to other vertebrate species.
 Effects in laboratory mammal tests are also highly relevant for environmental mammalian species.
 Wherever possible, the recommended "next step which could be taken" avoids unnecessary animal testing.
 However, sometimes conducting an animal test will be indicated and then the relevance of species, strain and exposure route should always be considered.
 The sensitivity and physiological function of the hormone under investigation in the test species should also be considered.
-In general, Level 2 or 3 tests should be conducted before Level 5 tests in order to avoid unnecessary animal usage, unless it is apparent that a Level 5 test will be required anyway or will be needed to establish the evidence to conclude on ED properties.
+As OECD TG 409 is a non-rodent assay, it provides insight into endocrine effects across species.
+In general, lower level tests should be conducted before higher level tests in order to avoid unnecessary animal usage, unless it is apparent that a Level 5 test will be required anyway or will be needed to establish the evidence to conclude on ED properties.
 Information on some endocrine-related tumours may be detected more comprehensively in carcinogenicity studies (OECD TG 451/453) (Level 4); for example, detection of certain types of thyroid tumors in the absence of reproductive or developmental effects, as well as substances causing tumors in other endocrine-sensitive tissues.
+At Level 5, the Extended One-Generation Reproduction Toxiticy Study (EOGRTS - OECD TG 443) is the most sensitive reproduction assay for detecting endocrine disruption because it includes evaluation of a number of endocrine endpoints not included in the two-generation study (OECD TG 416) adopted in 2001.
 It is recognised, however, that some jurisdictions may require a two-generation study.
 Further considerations specific to each scenario are given in the table.